Dancing the PayCheck ChaCha

 It’s good leadership to describe what it looks like when he’s doing his job well and to let him know that you see him as someone who can do a fine job.
 But if your ‘sweet talk’ is insincere, pleading, or ignores reality, then – oops – that’s a mistake.

 Since he hasn’t played the Productivity Game with you, you lowered your expectation.
 That’s a mistake.
-The standard of expected performance remains at the highest level for every employee.
-Those who aren’t currently meeting that high standard get coached and counseled, but no matter how poorly they perform, they never get a lower standard.
+The standard of expected performance remains at a high level for every employee.
+Those who aren’t currently meeting that standard get coached and counseled, but no matter how poorly they perform, they never get a lower standard.
 A diminished standard of performance for anybody lowers the organizational standard for everybody.

 So, here you are with a poorly performing employee, a lowered standard, and a boss who doesn’t want to talk about it.